 CasP is free of this baggage.
-Whereas according to Milton Freidman inflation is always and everywhere a monetary phenomenon, for CasP it is always and everywhere a matter of redistribution.
+Whereas according to Milton Friedman inflation is always and everywhere a monetary phenomenon, for CasP it is always and everywhere a matter of redistribution.
 While Friedman's inflation is kickstarted at the aggregate level, CasP's originates at the disaggregate level, from where it expands to appear as an aggregate process.
-And where Friedman sees the amount of money expanding faster than the quantity of commodifies, CasP sees different prices rising at different rates.
+And where Friedman sees the amount of money expanding faster than the quantity of commodities, CasP sees different prices rising at different rates.
 Now these are all analytical statements, and they can be made consistent with each other if individual price changes are purely stochastic.
 If different prices move at different rates but these differentials are random, the associated redistribution of income and assets will also be random, making inflation seem neutral and vindicating Friedman.
 But as CasP research demonstrates, the price-change differentials - and therefore the associated redistribution of income and assets - are usually not stochastic in the least.
 If anything, they tend to be systematic.

 In our early studies on Israel, for example, we found inflation to systematically redistribute income to capitalists from workers, to firms that dealt with armament and finance from those that didn't and to the larger holding groups from smaller companies.
 Subsequent CasP studies of the United States and of the global arena more generally added further evidence.
-They showed that inflation tends to redistribute income, again systematically, to capitalists from workers and to large firms from small ones; to those selling raw materials - including oil and grain - from those that don't; and to firms that produce armament and gold from others
+They showed that inflation tends to redistribute income, again systematically, to capitalists from workers and to large firms from small ones; to those selling raw materials-

-&lt;sup>105 Nitzan and Bichler (2000b).
+105Nitzan and Bichler (2000b).

-&lt;sup>106 Nitzan and Bichler (2009: Ch.
+106Nitzan and Bichler (2009: Ch.
 16).